Lemanja/projects/how-to-guides.md

 ## How to Change a Car's Oil

-Although the steps below are relevant to most common car models, it is advised to check your car manual for specific procedure guidance according to your vehicle model.
-To succesfully perform the following steps you will need:
+Although the steps below are relevant to most car models, it is advised to check your car manual for specific procedure guidance according to your vehicle model.

+To succesfully perform the following procedure you will need:
     - a new oil filter suitable for your specific vechile model
     - clean enigne oil
     - a new oil plug and seal suitable for your vechile model

 1. **Check the Specifications**